Fabrique d'Horlogerie Fontainemelon (FHF)Copyright © David Boettcher 2005 - 2023 all rights reserved.

 Swiss Watch Industry Consolidation

 Fontainemelon "FHF" logo

-Today the company is called simply ETA S.A.
-Manufacture Horlogère Suisse.
-Their logo includes the byline Manufacture Horlogère Suisse depuis 1793, Swiss watchmakers since 1793, a reference to the foundation of Fabrique d'horlogerie Benguerel & Humbert in 1793.
+Today the company is called simply ETA SA.
+Their logo includes the byline “Manufacture Horlogère Suisse depuis 1793”, Swiss watch manufacturers since 1793, a reference to the foundation in 1793 of the oldest company that became part of ETA, Fabrique d'horlogerie Benguerel & Humbert.

-Copyright © David Boettcher 2006 - 2017 all rights reserved.
+Copyright © David Boettcher 2005 - 2023 all rights reserved.
 This page updated November 2023.
 W3CMVS.
 Back to the top of the page.